nyudlts/ultraviolet/docs/getting-started/updating-versions.md

 7. In a separate terminal tab or window, navigate to the UltraViolet directory and then run `invenio-cli run` to start the server.

 8. Once the server is started, return to your original prompt and complete the migration.

-9. If you do not mind to loose your data just rebuild the service by running `invenio-cli services setup --force`
+9. If you do not mind losing your data just rebuild the service by running `invenio-cli services setup --force`

-10. If you need you data follow the instructions [provided by InvenioRDM](https://inveniordm.docs.cern.ch/releases/upgrading/upgrade-v4.0/)
+10. If you need your existing data, follow the instructions [provided by InvenioRDM](https://inveniordm.docs.cern.ch/releases/upgrading/upgrade-v6.0/).
+Note that for the purposes of the UltraViolet sprint, you will likely not have any (or need to preserve any) data from your local machine.